christianboothby/drug-reviews/Technical Report .md

 <a href="https://snipboard.io/anwPyM.jpg"><img src="https://snipboard.io/anwPyM.jpg" title="source: snipboard.io" style="width: 500px"/></a>

 The model which performed the best in terms of highest test and mean cross validation score was the Random Forest Classifier, with an accuracy score of 0.787 (compared to a baseline of 0.687).
 Although this score is not as high as the model fitted in research question 1, it is still high enough to conduct some analysis.
-I extracted the feature importaces according to the Random Forest Classifier and plotted them, ranking from highest to lowest.
+I extracted the feature importances according to the Random Forest Classifier and plotted them, ranking from highest to lowest.
 This visualisation can be seen below:

 <a href="https://snipboard.io/QVOhKC.jpg"><img src="https://snipboard.io/QVOhKC.jpg" title="source: snipboard.io" style="width: 500px"/></a>